COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 ### Why Soarca?

 Both inside and outside of TNO there is a strong need for interoperable workflow orchestration tooling that aids (cybersecurity) innovation.
-High-quality SOAR (Security Orchestration, Automation and Response) tools are widely available in the market, however these are commercial products with significant license costs and that employ proprietary technologies rather than the emerging innovative standards.
+High-quality SOAR (Security Orchestration, Automation and Response) tools are widely available in the market, however, these are commercial products with significant license costs and that employ proprietary technologies rather than emerging innovative standards.

 - **Vendor-Agnostic Compatibility**: Our solution ensures seamless integration with various vendors, eliminating reliance on a single provider.